HCPS-OTIS/tools/templates/chromebooks.md

 Camera isn’t recognized
 Camera isn’t being picked up by ChromeOS or any apps.
 Nothing appears physically broken.
 I tried unseating and reseating the camera cable to no avail.

+## microphone

+Microphone isn't recognized
+Microphone isn't being picked up by ChromeOS or any apps.
+Nothing appears physically broken.
+I tried unseating and reseating the microphone cable to no avail.